decadenza/SimpleStereo/README.md

 # SimpleStereo
 Stereo Vision Made Simple.

-SimpleStereo aims at being a higher level framework for stereo vision applications.
+SimpleStereo aims at being a high level framework for stereo vision applications.
 It is written in Python 3, with C++ extensions.
 Documentation is available at https://decadenza.github.io/SimpleStereo/

 ## Dependencies